YurisCodingClub/.github/README.md

      I have plenty ideas.
 So stay tuned for future projects 😎

+Go to the <a href="https://github.com/orgs/YurisCodingClub/discussions">discussion</a> section to read more about collaborating in one of YurisCodingClub projects.

 <h2>Everyone is welcome 🤝</h2>

 <p>I switched careers to tech in my early thirties despite a completely different background.  <br />